 How is pink eye spread?

 Pink eye is very contagious and can spread through direct contact – meaning kids can give it to each other by touch, coughing and sneezing near each other, or by sharing objects.
 This is why covering coughs and frequent handwashing is so important in preventing the spread of pink eye.
+Pink eye can be contagious before symptoms are even present and can remain contagious until symptoms subside.

 What are the symptoms of pink eye?